 - Flammable vapors can be drawn by air currents from surrounding areas to the water heater.
-Vapors can ignite causing death, personal injury, or product damage. - D0 NOT store or use flammable or combustible materials (gasoline, paint thinner, adhesives, solvents, newspapers, rags, mops, etc.) in the vicinity of the water heater or any other gas appliance.
-If they must be used, open doors and windows for ventilation, and shut off all gasburning appliances, including their pilot lights. - D0 turn off manual gas shut-off valve if water heater has been subjected to overheating, fire, flood, physical damage, or if the gas supply fails to shut off. - DO NOT turn on water heater unless water and gas supplies are completely opened. - DO NOT turn on water heater if cold water supply shut-off valve is closed. - If there is any difficulty in understanding or following the operating and care instructions in this manual, it is recommended that you contact a qualified service technician to perform the work.
+Vapors can ignite causing death, personal injury, or product damage. - DO NOT store or use flammable or combustible materials (gasoline, paint thinner, adhesives, newspapers, rags, mops, etc.) in the vicinity of the water heater or any other gas appliance.
+If they must be used, open doors and windows for ventilation, and shut off all gas-burning appliances, including their pilot lights. - DO turn off manual gas shut-off valve if water heater has been subjected to overheating, fire, flood, physical damage, or if the gas supply fails to shut off. - DO NOT turn on water heater unless water and gas supplies are completely opened. - If there is any difficulty in understanding or following the operating and care instructions in this manual, it is recommended that you contact a qualified service technician to perform the work.